cpsc6300/course-project-ali-pranith-and-giyoon/report/report.md

 | ------------- | ------------- |------------- |------------- |------------- |
 |0  | 0.99  |0.99  |0.99  |7423  |
 | 1  | 0.98  |0.98  |0.98  |3126  |

+High precision relates to the low false positive rate.
+We have got 0.98 precision (for 1) which is much higher than model 1 case.
+Also, other numbers including Recall, F1 Score are also much more higher than model 1.